iferdelja/firebase-s3-image-migration-tool/README.md

 But we instead want our images to be e.g. "http://coolbucket.s3.amazonaws.com/5heuih4.....", then this script might be usefull to you.

+Run "npm install" to install dependencies.

-Prerequisite #1 is a properties file of this kind:
+To run migration, prepare a properties file (named: properties) of this kind:
 ```
 s3UserAccessKey = <your_access_key>
 s3secretAccessKey = <your_secret>